karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 Instead of focusing solely on economic strength, we examined broader factors - like life expectancy, access to education, and overall standard of living - to understand their influence on Olympic success.
 For a historical perspective, we used the Augmented Human Development Index (AHDI), developed by the Rafael del Pino Foundation [^8].
 AHDI expands upon the traditional HDI by including political and civil freedoms, providing a more holistic view of a country's development.
 Could this be the missing piece in explaining why some countries consistently outperform others?

-The bar chart in Figure 10 compares countries by their average AHDI and their Olympic medal counts over the last fifty years.
+The bar chart [Fig. 10] categorizes Olympic medal counts into four AHDI brackets, revealing a clear pattern: countries in the 'Very High' bracket overwhelmingly lead in medal counts.
+This supports the idea that development plays a significant role in Olympic success.
+However, the presence of medals in lower brackets suggests that development alone does not fully determine outcomes, raising questions about the role of other factors.

 <iframe src="/assets/ahdi_barPlot.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 10.
 This chart categorizes Olympic medal counts into four AHDI brackets: Low (< 0.26), Medium (0.26–0.37), High (0.37–0.52), and Very High (> 0.52).
 Countries in the 'Very High' bracket overwhelmingly lead in medal counts, supporting the idea that development plays a significant role in Olympic success.
 However, the presence of medals in lower brackets suggests that development alone does not fully determine outcomes.
 </div><br>

-Countries with higher AHDI tend to win more medals, but there are clear outliers in both directions, suggesting that development matters, but doesn’t fully determine success.

-There is a general trend: countries with higher AHDI scores - like Japan, Norway, and the USA - often have strong Olympic track records.
+To explore these nuances further, the scatterplot [Fig. 11] compares the average AHDI of our 20 focus countries with their total Olympic medal counts over the last fifty years.
+This visualization highlights the general trend that countries with higher AHDI - such as Japan, Norway, and the USA - tend to dominate the medal tables.
 These nations tend to have robust education systems, good public health infrastructure, and widespread access to recreational sports, all of which help nurture athletic talent from a young age.

 But just like with GDP, AHDI doesn’t tell the whole story.
 To dig deeper, we take a closer look at two countries that illustrate both sides of this dynamic: _Norway_ and _Ethiopia_.

 <iframe src="/assets/ahdi_scatterPlot.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 11.